Calendar Parameters and Considerations

 - Policy EB (Legal) is aligned with state statutes.

-- The calendar is vetted through the District Performance Council.
+- In addition to soliciting feedback from families and community members, the calendar is vetted by the District Performance Council.

 - Calendar recommendations are presented to the school board for approval.